ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-overview.md

 The design extends and enhances the basic vCenter Server architecture to deliver a secure, high-performance platform.
 Clients are able to run both classic virtualized workloads and containerized applications with the addition of OpenShift.

-IBM Cloud for VMware Solutions automation is used to deploy all layers of the platform thus consistently delivering a secure and compliant build for every FSS Cloud instance ordered.
+{{site.data.keyword.vmwaresolutions_full}} automation is used to deploy all layers of the platform thus consistently delivering a secure and compliant build for every FSS Cloud instance ordered.

 ![FSS Cloud infrastructure overview](../../images/fss-architecture.svg "FSS Cloud infrastructure overview"){: caption="Figure 1.
 FSS Cloud infrastructure overview" caption-side="bottom"}